max-wahler/semver-maven-plugin/README.md

 ## Get it...

-To include in pom.xml:
+Include this plugin in `pom.xml`:

 ```
-...
 <build>
     <plugins>
         <plugin>
             <groupId>io.github.q3769</groupId>
             <artifactId>semver-maven-plugin</artifactId>
+            <version>${latest.version}</version>
         </plugin>
-...
 ```

 ## Use it...

 _Note:_ By default, only the parent project's version is processed, module versions are not.
 Use the `-DprocessModule` command flag if you also wish to process modules.

-From CLI, assuming you are in the Maven project's default root directory where the pom.xml file is located:
+From CLI, assuming you are in the Maven project's default root directory where the `pom.xml` file is located:

 ### Hard set